 28 September 2019

-As a consequence only a bank in distress would take up central bank credit at an interest rate of zero.
+As a consequence only a bank in distress would take up central bank credit.
 If a bank remains on this credit for a longer period of time, it can be considered bankrupt.
 It should then attract additional capital, be sold or dissolved.

-The excess currency in the system might be offered to the central bank in exchange for securities it has on its balance sheet.
-Quantitative easing could be undone and the central bank may make a huge profit in the process.
+There is another profound consequence of the holding fee.
+Holding central bank currency would be unattractive.
+Except for reserve requirements, there will be no reason to hold currency.
+The excess currency in the financial system might be offered to the central bank in exchange for securities it has on its balance sheet.
+Quantitative easing could be undone and the central bank may make a considerable profit in the process.

 If reserve requirements are to disappear in the future as capital requirements are replacing them, central bank currency may disappear out of the financial system entirely and become an accounting unit only.
 Introducing Natural Money might accelerate this development as there would be little reason for banks to keep reserves as they would be costly to hold.
 Liquidity crises could be gone forever and the banking sector would not be subsidised.